Regional Heat Demand Database

 The data in the Regional Heat Demand Database includes an anonymised aggregated view of sites with a heating capacity above 500 kW that use fossil fuels as their primary fuel source for process heat.
 The data is aggregated but can be filtered by region and sector.

-The information includes an anonymised summary of:
+The information includes a summary of:

 • Site counts by region and sector

-• The type and amount of fuel or fuels used to supply the heat e.g., coal, diesel
+• The type and amount of fuel or fuels used to supply the heat e.g. coal, diesel

-Keep up to date on new data releases through the EECA Newsletter
+Keep up to date on new data releases through the EECA NEWSLETTER

 How to use the database